Devon Daniels/Red Beast Morpher Ranger

 - Ship Tease: He and Roxy have a history and romantic chemistry.
 Despite their attraction, he broke off their potential relationship due to the importance of being a ranger.

 - Super Strength: Thanks to the Gorilla DNA imprinted on him, Ravi has this ability when morphed.
+In Beast-X Mode, his Gorilla Strength is upgraded so he can create any object from the matter he touches.
+In addition, he can carry more weight without the risk of overheating.

 - Weaksauce Weakness: Thanks to the Evox Virus in the Grid Battleforce system when he was empowered, he was affected so that he overheats and goes berserk when overusing his powers.